Why sales forecasting is important and how to do it accurately

-In this article, we’ll explain the importance of accurate sales forecasting, different sales forecasting methods, and share sales forecasting best practices to help you forecast more accurately.
-We’ll also highlight common mistakes to avoid.
-You can also download our free sales forecast template as a starting point for your own sales budget, or just to follow along with our examples.
+In this guide to sales forecasting, we explain the importance of accurate sales forecasting and the different sales forecasting methods.
+We also share our top sales forecasting best practices to help you forecast more accurately and highlight some common mistakes to avoid.

 Then try it by automating the template with OnPlan FP&A software.
 We've made it easy to update data instantly with the click of a button and without relying on manual inputs.Book a Demo Now

-The sales budget is the first budget in the master budget cycle because sales volumes affect other budgets, such as the production budget and its sub-budgets (direct materials budget, direct labor budget, and manufacturing overhead budget), non-manufacturing budgets (sales, marketing, administrative, R&D) and cash flows.
-All these budgets are interrelated and are driven by the sales forecast budget.
-(The type and number of budgets depend on your business.
-For example, not every company requires an R&D or even a direct materials budget.)
+The sales budget is the first budget in the master budget cycle.
+This is because sales volumes affect other budgets, such as the production budget and its sub-budgets, which include the direct materials budget, direct labor budget, and manufacturing overhead budget.
+Non-manufacturing budgets, which include sales, marketing, administrative, and R&D, as well as cash flow budgets, are also affected by the sales budget.

 Since we are now clear about the importance of sales forecasts in an overall financial planning and forecasting framework, let’s talk about the key drivers that can enhance your sales forecast model’s accuracy.